prateik1123/Hacktoberfest-2021/contribution.md

 # PRs made directly to contributors list without adding any useful Resource / Project / Solving Issues will be marked as invalid/spam .

-### Please just don't do it just for the heck of a T-shirt do it to learn and get experience on how to make a PR !!!!!!!
+### Please just don't do it just for the heck or swag of a Tee-shirt do it to learn and get experience on how to make a PR and know more about the open source!!!!!!!

 ### Don't worry newcomers!!
 Make this your first step to development and open source.
 Get the confidence you require!!